Tennis-Kyrgios edges past British wildcard Jubb in five sets | Sports-Games

 Tennis-Kyrgios edges past British wildcard Jubb in five sets

-Feisty Australian Nick Kyrgios came through a five-set first-round Wimbledon thriller against British wildcard Paul Jubb on Tuesday as his fearsome serve eventually overpowered the 22-year-old 3-6 6-1 7-5 6-7(3) 7-5.
-Kyrgios is always a crowd-puller but his usual antics did not receive their usual Wimbledon appreciation this year with a home hope in the shape of 219th-ranked Jubb, who had never won a Tour-level match, on the other side of the net.
+Feisty Australian Nick Kyrgios came through a five-set first-round Wimbledon thriller against British wildcard Paul Jubb on Tuesday as his fearsome serve, including 30 aces, eventually overpowered the 22-year-old 3-6 6-1 7-5 6-7(3) 7-5.

-The Briton showed admirable cool as Kyrgios went through his usual range of complaints to umpire and fans and stood toe to toe in an even match, producing an excellent tiebreak to take it into a fifth set.
+Feisty Australian Nick Kyrgios came through a five-set first-round Wimbledon thriller against British wildcard Paul Jubb on Tuesday as his fearsome serve, including 30 aces, eventually overpowered the 22-year-old 3-6 6-1 7-5 6-7(3) 7-5.
+It was an unexpectedly testing examination for Kyrgios as the British outsider kept his cool in the face of the Australian's usual verbal antics, but fell just short.

-Kyrgios’s serve, however, held up well in the decider and, despite a few wobbles, he had just enough to come through.
+"It was tough, he had nothing to lose and he played exceptional tennis at times," Kyrgios said.
+"He's going to be a good player for sure, I'm just happy to get through.
+"Playing here is a lot of fun.
+I talk a lot on the court but off the court I'm not too bad."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)